ThunderFly-aerospace/TFCAB01/README.md

 # TFCAB01 - ThunderFly Pixhawk compatible cabling system

 TFCABxxyy01 are silicone cables for [Pixhawk](https://pixhawk.org/) based drones.
-The cables are from the both sides equipped with JST-GH high-streght plastic clips.
+The cables are equipped on both sides with JST-GH high-strength plastic clips, which feature a locking mechanism for good mechanical connection and resistance to vibrations.
 Cables are designed and manufactured to have increased resistance to electromagnetic interference and self cross-talk.

 ![](https://user-images.githubusercontent.com/5196729/234793444-a4d4c73b-5eb9-4614-a92b-722d95fa6c30.jpg)